Asbestosis

 Asbestosis treatment options include:

 • Medications: Medications like steroids may sometimes be used to reduce lung inflammation.
-Researchers are still determining exactly how effective steroids are in treating asbestosis.
+Researchers are still seeing exactly how effective steroids are in treating asbestosis.

-• Oxygen therapy: Through this therapy, you’ll receive supplemental oxygen through tubes that connect to your nose or a mask that fits over your mouth.
+• Oxygen therapy: You’ll receive oxygen through tubes that connect to your nose or a mask that fits over your mouth.
 This helps improve the oxygen levels in your body and reduce symptoms.

 • Pulmonary rehabilitation: Pulmonary rehabilitation programs allow you to better manage your lung health.
-Therapists can teach you techniques and exercises to reduce your symptoms and become more active.
+Therapists can teach you ways to reduce your symptoms and become more active.
 Pulmonary rehabilitation is often tailored to your specific needs.

-• Lung transplants: A lung transplant removes the damaged lung and replaces it with a healthy one.
-Lung transplants are typically only used as a last resort if other treatment options don’t work, as it is a major surgery.
+• Lung transplants: Doctors remove the damaged lung and replace it with a healthy one.
+They are typically only used as a last resort if other treatment options don’t work, as it is a major surgery.

 While not direct treatments, doctors also may recommend changes to your daily life to improve your health.